robm26/travel-browser/tutorials/components/SKILL.md

 ### Deploy and Test
 1. From a command prompt, navigate to /lambda/custom
-1. Type "npm install"  Node.JS will download and install several packages to the node_modules folder.
+1. Type ```npm install```  Node.JS will download and install several packages to the node_modules folder.
 You can optionally delete the node_modules/aws folder to save space.
+1. Type ```cd ../..```
 1. Zip and upload the contents of the /lambda/custom folder to your Lambda function.
-You can use the CLI or  ./deploylambda.sh to automate this step.
+You can use the CLI or run ./deploylambda.sh to automate this step.
+First run ```chmod 755 *.sh``` to make the script executable.
 1. Test your skill with a complete interaction, such as "open travel browser" and "stop".
 1. The skill may fail the first time, it will be creating a new DynamoDB table for you called **askMemorySkillTable**.
 1. Test again, for example, "tell travel browser my name is sam", then "stop".
 When you return to the skill you should be greeted with a first name.